redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ### Entity

 Next, we need to define an **entity**.
-An `Entity` is the class that holds you data when you work with it—the thing being mapped to.
+An `Entity` is the class that holds your data when you work with it—the thing being mapped to.
 It is what you create, read, update, and delete.
 Any class that extends `Entity` is an entity.
 We'll define our `Person` entity with a single line:

 {{< highlight javascript >}}
 /* our entity */